GSA/search.digitalgov.gov/_posts/2013-04-26-results-modules.md

 See the sample results page below that shows a link to GobiernoUSA.gov displayed on [USA.gov](http://www.usa.gov) for a search on *cuba.*

 ![Related site on USA.gov](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com/tumblr_m2oskqJHiN1qid15q.png)

----
-***Troubleshooting tip:*** Is an odd deep link appearing for your site?
-Visit Bing Webmaster Tools to [manage your deep links](http://onlinehelp.microsoft.com/en-us/bing/hh689741.aspx).